hughjonesd/trading-genetics/AER referee reports.md

 > Consider carefully what we say about why the results matter.
 Though here, we can stress our research design & empirics.

+> Esp consider what we should say about the "simple models"

 ## Major Comment #2.
 Empirical Work